syncfusion-content/fileformat-docs/File-Formats/XlsIO/Migration-from-Office-Automation-to-Syncfusion-XlsIO/Wrap-Text-in-Excel.md

 ---
-title: Wrap Text in Excel
+title: Wrap Text in Excel | Syncfusion
 description: Wrap text in Excel allows to fit a long text in a single cell.
 platform: file-formats
 control: XlsIO